mikerowehl/basis-band/README.md

 ## Usage

-First off you need to find your userid.
-The command line tool now provides an option to output your userid given a username and password on the command line.
+There are two different versions of the API available at app.mybasis.com.
+The V1 API (which holds most of the detailed data about heartrate and steps) uses a user id, while the V2 API (which holds information about activities like walking, running or biking state) uses an access token.
+You can use the -l option to the command line tool to dump out both values.
-Just pass the username and password joined with a colon (:) using the -l option and you'll get your userid back as output.
-Assuming your username is 'mikerowehl@gmail.com' and your password is 'pppppp' the command would look like this:
+Just pass the username and password joined with a colon (:).
+Assuming your username is
+'mikerowehl@gmail.com' and your password is 'pppppp' the command would look like this:

 ```
 > miker $ basis-band -l mikerowehl@gmail.com:pppppp
-1234567890abcdef12345678
+ID for V1 api: 1234567890abcdef12345678
+token for V2 api: abcdef1234567890abcdef1234567890
 ```

-In this example the userid returned is '1234567890abcdef12345678'.
-In the rest of the examples the userid is abbreviated to 'xxxxx'.
+In this example the userid returned is '1234567890abcdef12345678' and the token is 'abcdef1234567890abcdef1234567890'.

 If you pass -u and -d options the raw text will be fetched from the API and output on standard output: